samsung-cnct/solas/docs/quay.md

 ## [Create](https://docs.quay.io/guides/create-repo.html) a Repository in Quay

+### Naming

 Artifacts for the Samsung CNCT organization are stored in the `samsung_cnct` namespace.
 By convention, the artifact name is driven by the chart or container name.
 For example, the artifact for the container repository `container-zabra` is named `zabra-container`.
 And for the application repository `chart-zabra`, the artifact is named simply `zabra`.
 We've chosen this naming convention because the application, not the container, is generally the artifact we expect users to interact with.

+#### Exception
+Because Quay repositories and applications share the same namespace, and because we have some older Quay artifacts, there are some cases in which the plain `zabra` name for a chart is already taken on Quay.
+In this case, the chart artifact  is called `zabra-chart`.

+## Create a repository

 To create a repository, log into [quay.io](https://quay.io) and follow the steps shown in the screenshot below,